Construction of signed distance functions through an elliptic equation: Introduction

 \subsection{Problem setup}

 We propose a new PDE method for constructing the distance function based on the following linear elliptic equation with inhomogeneous Dirichlet boundary condition\/{\rm :}

 where $a>0$ is a constant parameter.
 In case $f=0$ and $g=1$, this equation falls down to \eqref{eq:Varadhan}.
-Though we also use a linear elliptic equation, our view is rather different from the classical case; namely, we recognize $\Omega$ as a fixed design domain and the domain of interest is defined as $[f=0]:=\{x \in \Omega: f(x)=0\}$ with the source term $f$.
-We will explain the advantage of this approach in Subsection \ref{R:two-material}.
+Though we also use a linear elliptic equation, our view is rather different from the classical case; namely, we recognize $\Omega$ as a fixed design domain, and the ``domain of interest'' is defined as $[f=0]:=\{x \in \Omega: f(x)=0\}$ with the source term $f$.
+As a typical example of $f$, one can take the characteristic function with respect to $\omega\subset\Omega$ (i.e.,~$f=\chi_\omega$), which implies that we focus on the distance to the boundary of (the material) $\omega$ varying within the fixed domain $\Omega$, as in the structural optimization process \cite{A02}.
 The following example in one dimension will be helpful for grasping an asymptotic feature as $a\to0^+$.

 \begin{ex} Let $u_a$ be the solution to $-au_a'' + u_a =f$ on $(-h,h)$ and $u_a(-h)= u_a(h)=\alpha$, where $a,h,\alpha>0$ and